Textualize/textual/docs/blog/posts/textual-serve-files.md

 ## Providing an equal experience

 While you're interacting with the Textual app using your web browser, it's not *running* in your browser.
 It's running on the machine you've installed it on, similar to typical server driven web app.
-This creates some interesting challenges and an unequal experience for users running "natively" in the terminal versus those in a web browser.
+This creates some interesting challenges for us if we want to provide an equal experience across browser and terminal.

 A Textual app running in the browser is inherently more accessible to non-technical users, and we don't want to limit access to important functionality for those users.
 We also don't want Textual app developers to have to repeatedly check "is the the end-user using a browser or a terminal?".